Timiimiimii/Godot-Mii-3.5.2/README.md

 # DISCLAIMER
 There are very minor amounts of WEBFISHING code inside, as these scenes were originally from a mod in WEBFISHING.
 I am working to remove all WEBFISHING related assets.
 Additionally, please use mii_head_plus.tscn.
 It is the most accurate I have gotten so far.

+PLEASE GIVE CREDIT IF THIS PROJECT IS USED AND/OR EDITED!!
+The code that brings together the Mii head is ORIGINAL and NOT by Nintendo.
 # Loading Miis
 In the Godot 3.5.2 version, only .CHARINFO loading is supported.
 Mii Names also are not supported as of now.
 To load a Mii, use the function MiiFileLoad() on the Mii Head with the file path to the Mii.
 # Making the face move